Who-What-Why-Where-How Am I?

 in Sydney.
 I never want to live in a big city ever again.
 I have a fun highly-warped yet playful sense-of-humour that loves to delve into random absurdity.
 This aspect of me is a huge part of my psyche.
 "You've gotta laugh, otherwise you'll disturb the neighbours with your screaming..."

 I don't drink, don't smoke, don't do drugs (boring, huh? hahahaa).
+I'm not a "gamer", either.
 Favourite Food: Cheese sandwich and strawberry milkshake (a childhood and life-long fav); Hot chip butties; cream-centered Lamingtons; Tacos - thanx Drew (but - not all at the same meal!)
 Yes, I have simple tastes... my 'gut' doesn't appreciate such diversity as it once did, dagnammit.

 I adore watching lightning-storms